torsjonas/ifpa-api/README.md

 ifpa-api
 ========

 A node wrapper class for the International Flipper Pinball Association (IFPA) API.
+Basically a translation of the PHP wrapper heyrocker/IfpaApi.

 Installation
 ============